 Open Terminal preferences, and find the option under "startup" that will automatically enter a command each time Terminal is opened.
-Make this command /bin/bash .
+Make this command /bin/bash.
 Alternatively, for a single window you can just type the command bash to change it for that window only.

-4 XCode Tools
+4 XCode

-You will need to install XCode Tools to obtain the gcc.
+You will need to install XCode to obtain the gcc.
 It can be obtained for free online via Apple's App Store.
 Just search for XCode and it'll come up.
 Once you've downloaded and installed it, run the program from your Applications folder.

-Then, go to Preferences -> Downloads -> Components and install the command line tools.
-This step will require you to register as a developer on Apple's website.
+Then, go to Preferences \rightarrow Downloads \rightarrow Components and install the Command Line Tools.
+This step may require you to register as a developer on Apple's website.
 It's a bit of a pain but unlike most things from Apple it's free.